-When you flush your toilet, take a shower, or rinse food down the sink, you are creating wastewater.
+When you flush your toilet, take a shower, or wash the dishes, you are creating wastewater.
 Wastewater is made up of two very different components: liquids and solids.

 While the solids are being held, bacteria break-down the waste and reduce its volume.
 The solids in your holding tank shrink as they break down, but they never disappear.
 Eventually, the solids have to be cleaned-out.